 Operant conditioning is frequently used in everyday life, e.g. in the classroom and in parenting.
 Let’s examine the common schedules of reinforcement and how their application affects the results.

 Table of Contents

 Schedules Of Reinforcement

 Schedules of reinforcement are the rules that control the timing and frequency of reinforcement delivery to make a target behavior more likely to happen, strengthen or continue.

-The reinforcers are only given when target behavior has occurred, and therefore, the reinforcement is contingent on the desired behavior.
+A schedule of reinforcement is a contingency schedule.
+The reinforcers are only applied when target behavior has occurred, and therefore, the reinforcement is contingent on the desired behavior.

 There are two main categories of schedules: intermittent and non-intermittent.

 Non-intermittent schedules apply reinforcement, or no reinforcement at all, after each successful response while intermittent schedules apply reinforcement after some, but not all, responses.